Skip to main content

 Herbert's last novel, Ash, was published last year.

-Herbert’s 23 novels - published in more than 30 languages - have sold over 54 million copies worldwide, and the legacy he leaves in his wake is a formidable one.
+Herbert’s 23 novels - published in more than 30 languages - have sold over 54 million copies worldwide, and the legacy he leaves is a formidable one.
 According to the BBC, his editor of ten years, Jeremy Trevathan, described the writer as “One of the keystone authors in a genre that had its heyday in the 1970s and 1980s.
 It's a true testament to his writing and his enduring creativity that his books continued to be huge bestsellers right up until his death.
 He has the rare distinction that his novels were considered classics of the genre within his lifetime.”

 Popular posts from this blog